 Root canal therapy can save a tooth that has become severely infected or decayed.
 When diagnosis indicates the need for a root canal treatment, our first priority is our patients’ peace of mind.
-Offering an extensive menu of pain-management options, our first order of business is to ensure that our patients are at-ease about the procedure.
-Dr. Levingart in the Upper West Side, NYC or Clinton Hill, Brooklyn makes root canal therapy as relaxing as possible.
+Dr. Levingart, located in the Upper West Side, NYC or Clinton Hill, Brooklyn, makes root canal therapy as relaxing as possible.

 -Pain that wakes you up in the middle of the night

--Toothache that worsens when pressure is applied or when eating
+-Toothache that worsens when biting or when eating

 -Darkening or discoloration of a tooth